kushal433/Transliterating-Gloves/README.md

   problems faced by the deaf and dumb people in real world.

 # Objectives
-• To design and develop a system which lowers the communication gap between speech-hearing impaired and normal world.
-• Build a glove device to detect sign language.
-• Maximum utilization of space available on the glove so that all the hardware components can fit on it.
-• Able to recognize and effectively differentiate between different gestures.
-• Device should be as Portable as possible.
+To design and develop a system which lowers the communication gap between speech-hearing impaired and normal world.Build a glove device to detect sign language with maximum utilization of space available on the glove so that all the hardware components can fit on it.It should be able to recognize and effectively differentiate between different gestures and the device should be as Portable as possible.

 # Procedure Adopted
 Our system consists of 5 flex sensors on each hand and an accelerometer and gyroscope.
 These